 Let’s start by washing and peeling both the raw beets and the parsnip.
 Using a box grater grate them both into a bowl.
 You can always use a food processor with a grater attachment if that makes it easier.
 I prefer to use a box grater.
 I find washing the food processor too much work for this simple salad.

 Wash, peel, and core the granny smith apple.
 Grate that into the bowl as well.
 I usually leave the apple for last, since it tends to get oxidized and tends to brown fast.
 I grate it just as I am ready to mix the salad.
-I love seeing the three colours next to each other in the bowl like this.
+Seeing the three colours next to each other in the bowl like this is perfection for me.

 Using a pair of tongs, or two forks, toss the three grated things together so that you have one homogenous mixture.
 The colour of the beets will take over the rest of the things and they will all take on a pinkish hue, but you will still be able to see some of the whitish colour from the apple and the parsnip.

 Now we are ready to dress the coleslaw.
 In a small bowl, squeeze all of the juice of the lemon.
 How much lemon you use will depend on the size of the lemon you use.
 I tend to use about 2 tablespoons worth of lemon juice.
 So, if you have a smaller lemon, use the entire lemon instead of half.
 Limes tend to work really well with this too.
 So, use a whole lime if you don’t have a lemon.

 Add the salt and pepper to the bowl with the lemon and using a small whisk or a fork, mix so that the salt gets evenly distributed into the lemon juice.
 Pour in the olive oil and mix again so that the oil and lemon mix up as best as they can.
 Pour the lemony mixture over the coleslaw and toss everything together so that the coleslaw gets coated well with the lemony mix.
 Taste the beet coleslaw for salt and adjust as needed.